 George Weah was one of thirteen children largely raised by his devoutly Christian paternal grandmother, Emma Klonjlaleh Brown after his parents separated.

-George Weah Childhood Story Plus Untold Biography Facts –European Success
+George Weah Untold Biography Facts – European Success:

 Yes, he was a raw talent with little formal training.
 Weah appeared overmatched early in his European career.
 However, the powerful 6’2″ striker soon caught up to the competition and developed into a deadly potent goal scorer.

-George Weah Childhood Story Plus Untold Biography Facts –Fight
+George Weah Untold Biography Facts – Biggest Fight of his Career:

 The incident led to Costa undergoing facial surgery and he was subsequently sidelined for three weeks.
 Despite the incident, Weah still received the FIFA Fair Play Award in 1996.

 Weah converted from Protestant Christianity to Islam, before converting back.
 He hopes for peace for Muslims and Christians, and says they are “one people”.

 In October 2017, he was spotted in the prominent Nigerian church of Pastor T.B.
 Joshua alongside Liberian Senator Prince Yormie Johnson.

 TB Joshua was allegedly a key influence in Johnson’s decision to endorse Weah’s candidacy in the 2017 Liberian elections.

 George Weah Biography Facts – A True Son of Liberia: